The Road

 "What do you think is there?"
 Mary said.
 "The ridge.
 What's at it."

-“I don’t know,” she said.
+"I don't know," she said, and meant it completely.

 Mary waited.

-“That’s new,” Kai said.
+"That's new for me," Kai said.

 Midstream, the current pushed at her knees.

-Thuse was on the far bank.
+Thuse was already on the far bank.

 "How did he—" Mary started.